Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 The instance will get at least a private IPv4 and a public IPv6 they can communicate using either IPv4 or IPv6 to the internet through an Internet Gateway
 - When a service is provisioned in a subnet it requires a private IPv4 available and a public Ipv6.
 If either of the two are not available, the service can´t be launched. so, it is neccesary to increase the space of the subnet by editing the CIDR block or creating a new CIDR in the subnet.

+#### Egress-only Internet Gateway
+- Used for IPv6 only, similar to a NAT gatewayo but for IPv6
+- You must update the route table
+- cant initiate conncetions from Internet.
+But the instances in the VPC can outbound connections

+- Public subnet: both ipv4 and ipv6 connect to internet usign the Internet Gateway.
+- Private subnet: ipv4 connect to internet using a NAT gateway and the internet gateway.
+Ipv6 connect to internet using Egress-only internet gateway.